chartjs/Chart.js/docs/docs/developers/index.md

 ## Browser support

-Chart.js offers support for the following browsers:
+All modern and up-to-date browsers are supported, including, but not limited to:

-- Chrome 50+
+Chrome
-- Firefox 45+
+Edge
-- Internet Explorer 11
+Firefox
-- Edge 14+
+Safari

-- Safari 9+
+As of version 3, we have dropped Internet Explorer 11 support.

 Browser support for the canvas element is available in all modern & major mobile browsers.
 [CanIUse](https://caniuse.com/#feat=canvas)